Our Sustainable Business Risk Framework

-The policies of our Sustainable Business Risk Framework specify certain criteria that may lead us to exclude a company from both our re/insurance transactions and our investments, to the extent that such an exclusion is permissible (eg by virtue of mandatory law or internal policies) and possible (eg if existing documentation relating to such re/insurance transactions and investments provide for it).
-These criteria include: involvement in prohibited war material; verifiable complicity in systemic, repeated and severe human rights violations; causing repeated, severe and unmitigated damage to the environment; unregulated proliferation of nuclear weapons; and unethical/cruel animal testing practices.
+Each policy of our Sustainable Business Risk Framework specifies certain criteria that may lead to the exclusion of a company from both our re/insurance transactions and our investments, to the extent that such an exclusion is permissible (eg by virtue of mandatory law or internal policies) and possible (eg if existing documentation relating to such re/insurance transactions and investments provide for it).
+No business may be conducted with any of these companies by any part of Swiss Re while they remain on the exclusion list.

 As the Sustainable Business Risk Framework is based on the principles of respecting human rights and protecting the environment, the SBR process with its two due-diligence tools, company exclusions and country exclusions is our principal means to ensure compliance with the UN Global Compact in our core business.

 We offer our employees regular in-house training on the Sustainable Business Risk Framework.
-Three years ago, we developed a new eLearning course for our in-house training.
-While this continues to be compulsory for all our employees who work in underwriting and with our clients, it is now mandatory for all our new entrants, as well.
-In 2019, a total of 3 000 employees completed the mandatory training course.
+Three years ago, we developed a completely new eLearning course for this purpose and updated it in 2020.
+It is compulsory for all our employees who work in underwriting and with our clients as well as for all our new entrants.
+In 2020, a total of approximately 4 000 employees completed the mandatory training course.

 Client and industry interaction

-As part of our ongoing efforts to implement our thermal coal policy (see Towards decarbonising our business model), we had over 300 engagements with clients across the globe in 2019.
-Many of them introduced a thermal coal policy themselves and in turn are helping us reduce our carbon exposure in our treaty business.
+As part of our ongoing efforts to implement our thermal coal policy, we had over 400 engagements with clients across the globe in 2020.
+Many of them have introduced a thermal coal policy themselves and in turn are helping us reduce our carbon exposure in our own business.

 In partnership with other re/insurers, we are also developing risk assessment tools designed to help the industry better understand and manage sustainability risks.
 One of these ongoing partnerships is the UNEP FI Principles for Sustainable Insurance (PSI).
 In 2020, we jointly organised and held a four-part virtual event series on “Sustainability Leadership in Insurance”.
 You can find more information about this series and other collaborations with partner organisations under “Sustainability Leadership in Insurance” event series.